 - Preheat oven to 325°.

-- Add zucchini and dry ingredients alternating with pineapple.
+- Add zucchini and dry ingredients to the wet mixture, alternating with pineapple.
 Mix only until combined.
 Do not overmix.2 c. zucchini, unpeeled and grated, 1 c. crushed pineapple, drained

 - Stir in the chopped walnuts.1 c. walnuts, chopped